aianshay/data-science-nanodegree/README.md

 - Training a Random Forest classifier
 - Deploying the model on a webpage

 On the ETL part I used pandas, sqlalchemy and SQLite database.
-TO build the classifier I used sci-kit learn and to deploy the model I used bootstrap 5 on the frontend and Flask as the backend.
+To build the classifier I used sci-kit learn and to deploy the model I used bootstrap 5 on the frontend and Flask as the backend.